 This paper is the first step in developing the Ginzburg-Landau functional for classification of graph-based data.
 Many interesting open problems remain.
 One simple observation is that our iterative method is based on numerical solution of a gradient descent for a nonlinear functional.
 We use fixed time steps for this method and one would expect possibly significant speed up with an efficient variable time step method.
-One also can exploit variation in the scale parameter $\epsilon$ during this minimization procedure.
+One also can exploit variation in the scale parameter ε during this minimization procedure.
 This idea was used to great advantage in earlier work on image inpainting using the Cahn-Hilliard equation [7, 6].
 While the theory of gamma convergence is wellknown for the classical Ginzberg-Landau operator and for its wavelet-based cousin [17], no such theory exists for the graph-based problem and this is a very interesting and important problem.
 Our results suggest that the two should be connected but no rigorous results exist to date.
 Finally we mention that the GL functional leads to a simplified algorithm for piecewise-constant image segmentation using a carefully designed alternation between evolution of the heat equation and thresholding [23].
 The same kind of procedure could be extended to our method although again it would be important to develop a theoretical framework for this idea and its best practice.

 Acknowledgments.
-We thank Lawrence Carin, John Greer, Gary Hewer, Stanley Osher and Yves van Gennip for helpful comments.
+We thank Stanley Osher, Lawrence Carin, Yves van Gennip, and Gary Hewer for helpful comments.